Home | Volume 49 | Article number 56

 Methods

 The authors conducted market research and analysis of sales data from a public and private pharmacy between March 2023 and February 2024.
-Both pharmacies are located in North Central Nigeria; the public pharmacy is a federally funded tertiary hospital while the private pharmacy is a sole proprietorship with significant sales in terms of volume.
-For each pharmacy, the selling price of three classes of medication (antibiotics, anti-cancer medicines, and anti-hypertensives) was analysed over a period of 12 months as defined above.
-These were then compared amongst each other (private vs public) to identify the key differences in pricing between the two groups.
+Both pharmacies are located in North-Central-Nigeria; the public pharmacy is a federally funded tertiary hospital while the private pharmacy is a sole proprietorship with significant sales in volume.
+For each pharmacy, the selling prices of three classes of medication (antibiotics, anti-cancer medicines, and anti-hypertensives) were analysed over a period of 12 months as defined above.
+These prices were then compared between the two groups (private and public) to identify the key differences in pricing between the two groups.
 The specific names of both centres have been anonymised in the report to protect sensitive market and competitor information.

 Results